unitave/gdal/doc/source/drivers/vector/vrt.rst

 available.
 When GDAL is configured with libXML2 support, that schema will be used to validate the VRT documents.
 Non-conformities will be reported only as warnings.
-That validation can be disabled by setting the GDAL_XML_VALIDATION configuration option to NO.
+That validation can be disabled by setting the :decl_configoption:`GDAL_XML_VALIDATION` configuration option to "NO".

 Metadata element
 ++++++++++++++++